Abdullahi-Mohammedamin/week4/README.md

 CSS: for styling the webpage

-jQuery: for essential functions that enable effects
+JQUERY: for essential functions that enable effects